GrubHubGitTub/BaseballTradeTrees/README.md

 ## What am I working on?
 #### Updated Jan.
-9 2022
+27 2022
-- Looking into adding Compensation picks to make trees even bigger.
-- Google Org Chart sucks so I want to use a new OrgChat UI.
+- Google Org Chart is bad for customization so I want to use a new OrgChart UI.